 "This is the second test of the new weapon, which is capable of destroying satellites in space.
 The weapon was apparently launched from the Plesetsk test launch facility north of Moscow," the report from The National Interest writes.

-In addition, The National Interests' Dave Majumdar reported that Russian Airborne Forces are set to form six armored companies equipped with newly modified T-72B3M tanks in the second half of 2016.
+In addition, The National Interests' Dave Majumdar reported that Russian Airborne Forces plan six armored companies equipped with newly modified T-72B3M tanks.
 Over the next two years, those six companies will be expanded to battalion strength, the report states.

 Russia is also reportedly developing a so-called "Terminator 3" tank support fighting vehicle.